christopherallanperry/DatingApp/README.md

 ### Installation
 #### API (DotNet Core / SQLite Backend)
-From the CLI, navigate into the `DatingApp.API` folder and run...
+From your command line / terminal, navigate into the `DatingApp.API` folder and run...

 ```
 $ dotnet watch run